utilyre/xmate/README.md

 ## Usage

-### Basic
+### Handlers

-In the simplest scenario, wrap the HTTP handlers and functional HTTP handlers with `xmate.Handle` and `xmate.HandleFunc`, respectively.
+In the simplest scenario, wrap HTTP handlers and functional HTTP handlers with `xmate.Handle` and `xmate.HandleFunc`, respectively.

 > [!NOTE]
 > These top-level functions convert the given HTTP handler into the standard